THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
-* 08/2020: I will serve as Program Committee Member (PC) of IJCAI 2021.
+* 08/2020: I will serve as Program Committee Member (PC) of IJCAI 2021 and AAAI 2021.
 * 07/2020: One paper is accepted by ECCV 2020 and its code is also released in Github.
 * 06/2020: I will serve as Program Committee Member (PC) of NeurIPS 2020.